 What is the STAGES Model?

-One of the strengths of the STAGES model is that it has broad application in many dimensions of life and in a variety of fields, both personal and professional.
+One of the strengths of the STAGES model is that it has broad application in a variety of fields, both personal and professional.
 This includes:

 Praise for the STAGES Model